5 Reasons Why Annual Physical Exams Are Important

 By Sangita Doshi, MD, Virtua Women's Primary Care

 No matter your age or stage of life, annual physical exams are essential to your ongoing health.
-Visiting your primary care provider for regular preventive care is one of the best ways to identify and treat health issues before they get worse.
+Visiting your primary care provider (PCP) for regular preventive care is one of the best ways to identify and treat health issues before they worsen.
 These visits also help you track your progress toward your health goals.
-Here are five reasons why annual physical exams are important and screening and immunization resources to help you learn how you can stay healthy.
+Here are five reasons why annual physical exams are important, as well as screening and immunization resources to help you learn how you can stay healthy.

 Assessing your overall health

-Depending on your risk factors, age, lifestyle and family history, your doctor may order a variety of blood tests and other screenings during your annual physical exam, including:
+Depending on your risk factors, age, lifestyle, and family history, your PCP may order a variety of blood tests and other screenings during your annual physical exam, including:

 - Blood pressure screening, which measures the force of your blood against your arteries.
 A reading that is lower than 120/80 is considered normal.

 - Cholesterol screening, which measures the amount of cholesterol in your blood.
 In healthy patients with no risk factors, a total cholesterol reading of lower than 200 mg/dL is considered normal.
-An LDL, or “bad” cholesterol, reading of 130 mg/dL or lower and a HDL, or “good” cholesterol, reading of more than 60 mg/dL is considered normal.
+An LDL, or "bad" cholesterol, reading of less than 130 mg/dL, and an HDL, or "good" cholesterol, reading of more than 60 mg/dL is considered normal.

 - Blood glucose screening, which measures the amount of sugar in your blood.
 An A1C reading of less than 5.7 percent is considered normal.

-- Osteoporosis screening, which uses a special test called a DEXA scan to check for osteoporosis or osteopenia.
-It’s typically recommended for women starting at age 65 unless they have other risk factors that warrant earlier testing, and for men starting at age 70.
+- Osteoporosis screening, which uses an imaging test called a DEXA scan to check for osteoporosis or osteopenia.
+This screening is typically recommended for women starting at age 65 unless they have other risk factors that warrant earlier testing and for men starting at age 70.